-FEMA's Public Assistance (PA) Mitigation, also known as 406 Mitigation, funding can be used to protect disaster-damaged public facilities from future events, resulting in increased community resilience.
-Since there is no funding cap for PA, this is a prime opportunity to take advantage of available disaster funding to cover the bulk of public infrastructure mitigation costs while conducting repairs.
+Public Assistance (PA) mitigation funding can be used to protect disaster-damaged public facilities resulting in increased community resilience.
+Because there is no funding cap for PA, this is a prime opportunity to take advantage of available disaster funding to cover the bulk of public infrastructure mitigation costs while conducting repairs.
 This provides public facilities and communities the opportunity to build back better and ensure continuity of services during future disaster events, increasing long term resilience.